 Now is the time to address these issues.
 We have to identify and face them, and then deal with them.
 Doing so lessens the emotional pain we are experiencing, and enables us to feel joy and happiness once again.

 And that is my counsel to you.
 If you have festering sores, a grudge, some bitterness, disappointment, or jealousy, get hold of yourself.
 You may not be able to control things out there with others, but you can control things here, inside of you.— Boyd K. Packer

 Emotional pain is also the direct result of us not forgiving others.
 The bitterness and anger we harbor when we hang on to the wrongs committed by others cankers our souls and leaves us bereft of the ability to feel and express love.

 Lack of forgiveness leads to the distorted thought patterns of criticism, assumptions, faultfinding, exaggeration, doubt, and unrealistic expectations.
 Feeding ourselves with a steady diet of this negativity will surely lead to emotional and physical distress.
-The Emotional Survival Handbook teaches us how to recognize and deal with these thought patterns.

 When we forgive, we release ourselves from this downward spiral and allow our souls to heal.
 We no longer punish ourselves by fretting over what another person said or did that hurt us.
 Rather, we let go of the need to see that they are justly recompensed, and leave such action in the hands of God.